lspitzner/brittany/README.md

 This project's goals roughly are to:

 - Always retain the semantics of the source being transformed;
-- Be idempotent (this also directly ensures that only valid haskell is produced);
+- Be idempotent;
 - Support the full GHC-haskell syntax including syntactic extensions (but excluding `-XCPP` which is too hard);
 - Retain newlines and comments unmodified;
-- Be clever about using the available horizontal space while not overflowing it if it cannot be avoided;
+- Be clever about using the available horizontal space while not overflowing the column maximum if it cannot be avoided;
 - Be clever about aligning things horizontally (this can be turned off completely however);
 - Have linear complexity in the size of the input.